Essay on Aryabhatta: Samples in 100, 200, 300 and 500 Words

 Essay On aryabhatta

-Essay on Aryabhatta: A man of scientific temperament and astronomical knowledge, Aryabhatta has left an indestructible mark on India and the world.
-His accounts on Mathematics guide various dimensions of the subject like Arithmetic, Vedic Mathematics, Trigonometry, and Geometry.
-In addition, his discoveries in Astronomy introduced the world to the ‘Heliocentric Theory’.
+Essay on Aryabhatta: Aryabhatta was a man of scientific temperament and an astronomical expert who has left an invisible mark on India and the world through his accomplishments.
+His work on Mathematics guides various dimensions of the subject like Arithmetic, Vedic Mathematics, Trigonometry, and Geometry.

-Essay on Aryabhatta in 150 Words
+Essay on Aryabhatta in 100 Words

-Aryabhatta was born around the 4th century CE in Kusumpura, Bihar.
+Aryabhatta was born around the 4th century CE in Kusumapura, Bihar.
 He is one of India’s earliest mathematicians who flourished under the Gupta dynasty in ancient India.
 Under this empire, Aryabhatta composed two exceptional accounts- Aryabhatiya and Aryabhatasiddhanta.
 His books are a testament to his critical thinking and immense mathematical knowledge.

 He has been credited with the discovery of trigonometric functions, the value of Pi, and algebraic identities.
 Furthermore, he is most popularly known for inventing Zero and finding its place in the number system.
-In addition to Mathematics, Aryabhatta has made ample contributions to the field of Astronomy.
-He was the one who propagated the ‘Heliocentric Theory’.
-According to this theory, planets revolve around the sun and it is not the other way around.
+In addition to Mathematics, Aryabhatta made a number of contributions to the field of Astronomy.
+He was the one who introduced the world to the ‘Heliocentric Theory’.
+According to this theory, planets revolve around the sun, and it is not the other way around.
 Also, he explained the science behind solar and lunar eclipses.

 Therefore, it is ideal to say that Aryabhatta was an excellent scientist with immense knowledge and an exceptional understanding of his surroundings.